simmonssong/Reliable-AI4Sys/README.md

    motivation:1)Network operators want their fibers both High Utilization and  High Availability.2)use this "warning signal" to switch from static guessing to dynamic prediction

-   design: 1)dynamically adjust the failure probability by NN.2)take advantage of the "time window" of deterioration signals to built new tunnels.3)employ Bender’s Decomposition(master choose scenario and sub calculate allocation, iterate) to optimizing traffic flow allocations.
+   design: 1)dynamically(static before) adjust the failure probability by NN.2)comstomized:take advantage of the "time window" of deterioration signals to built new tunnels.3)employ Bender’s Decomposition(master choose scenario and sub calculate allocation, iterate) to optimizing traffic flow allocations.

 5. [SIGCOMM'25](https://dl.acm.org/doi/10.1145/3718958.3750503)From ATOP to ZCube: Automated Topology Optimization Pipeline and a Highly Cost-Effective Network Topology for Large Model Training